 2021 IBWSS Program

-Join us at #IBWSS21 to explore “Partnerships for Progress.”
+Join us at #IBWSS21 to explore “Partnerships for Progress” – all from the comfort of your home or office!
 We’ll take a look at how collaboration through volunteer organizations, state-led agencies, nonprofits, boaters, and the maritime community around the world have shaped recreational boating and water safety communities.

 Speakers | Captain Scott Johnson, U.S. Coast Guard | Summit Singers